Matt Allen (President)

 Matt became a Director of Australian Sailing in 2011, serving as Vice President and a member of the Planning and Finance and Nominations Committee and was elected President of Australian Sailing in November 2013.

 Matt is former Regional CEO and President of UBS AG Japan and Managing Director of Swiss Bank Corporation in Australia and past President of the Australian Farr 40 Class Association.
-Matt is a member of the Olympic Team Appeal Committee (NSW) and sits on the Arbitration Panel for the 35th Americas Cup
+Matt is a member of the Olympic Team Appeal Committee (NSW), sits on the Arbitration Panel for the 35th Americas Cup and in 2017 was elected as Vice-Chair of World Sailing’s Oceanic & Offshore Committee.

 Sarah Kenny (Vice President)

 She was Sportswoman of the Year at University of Sydney in 1984 and awarded a Blue for Outstanding Sporting Achievement in Windsurfing.
-Representing Australia internationally as a member of the World Sailing Events Committee and Women's Forum, closer to home Sarah also sits on the Australian Sailing Nominations Committee and was member of both the 2008 and 2012 Olympic Nomination Panels.
+Representing Australia internationally, in 2017 Sarah was elected as Chair of the Events Committee for World Sailing and closer to home Sarah also sits on the Australian Sailing Nominations Committee and was member of both the 2008 and 2012 Olympic Nomination Panels.

 Sarah is a Partner at Herbert Smith Freehills and a member of the Australian and New Zealand Sports Law Association and the Australian Institute of Company Directors.
 Sarah is involved in junior sailing through her sons, who are keen Optimist and 29er sailors.